 1. Comb It To The Side

-By combing your mustache regularly to the side, you can train the direction of hair growth away from your mouth.
+By combing your mustache regularly to the side, you can guide the direction of the hair away from your mouth.

 2. Trim It